JordanMartinWebDev/GeothermalDormSystem/README.md

                                      installing the Live Server Extension to view the project locally.
                                      Hosting the project was done through Heroku during presentations, and after project completetion hosting was turned over to the university.

+Credit: This project was worked on by a group of: Scott Comeaux, Jordan Martin, Joe Gomez, and Logan Freeman

 License:
          The code for this site is under MIT License: